freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/find-duplicates.md

 Write a program that takes the size of the array and the array elements as input from the user.
 The program should then identify and print the duplicate numbers present in the array.

 Use `add`, `join`, `from` function to solve it.

+**prompts**
+Click on this - <a href = "https://cs50.ai/chat">Link</a> to Go to CS50 AI.
+And use this prompt.

+1. Prompt 1: What approach would you take to efficiently identify duplicate numbers in an array?
+2. Prompt 2: How would you handle cases where there are multiple duplicates of the same number in the array?

 # --hints--